zuozhenggh/learning-library/developer-library/choose-json-adventure/data-load-rdbms/data_load_rdbms.md

     American Airlines Inc.,JetBlue Airways,Continental Air Lines Inc.,Delta Air Lines Inc.,AirTran Airways Corporation,America West Airlines Inc.,Northwest Airlines Inc.,ATA Airlines d/b/a ATA,**Oracle Air Lines Inc.**,US Airways Inc.,Southwest Airlines Co.

-3. **json\_transform (21c)** - You can use the JSON_TRANSFORM function to change input JSON data (or pieces of JSON data), by specifying one or more modifying operations that perform changes to the JSON data.
+3. **json\_transform (21c)** - You can use the json\_transform function to change input JSON data (or pieces of JSON data), by specifying one or more modifying operations that perform changes to the JSON data.
 Unlike json\_mergepatch, json_transform can target the specific attributes you want to change.

     Continuing our underhanded data alterations, lets work with the **Minutes Delayed** JSON section and see if we can make our numbers look a bit more favorable.
 Here is a sample of the JSON we will be working with: